redeyes/redeyes/README.md

 ### Peering into Applicative Functors

-To demonstrate what I mean by peeking into the box, let's look at `Option`. `Option` is one of the simplest possible `Applicative` functors.
+To demonstrate what I mean, let's look at `Option`. `Option` is one of the simplest possible `Applicative` functors.

 If we're writing the implementation of `ap`, we know whether `F[A]` is `Some[A]` or `None`, and we know whether `F[A => B]` is `Some[A => B]` or `None`.
 In fact, here's some code to discriminate on all the possibilities: